VA-Explorer/va_explorer/docs/training/general/common_actions.md

 In addition to searching and filtering, users may also have access to the following actions depending on their permissions:

-- Sort VA table data by column value by clicking any of the column headers.
+- Sort {term}`VA` table data by column value by clicking any of the column headers.
 Clicking again reverses the sort order of the column

-- Download VA table data by clicking the "Export" button to be directed to the Export page with your search parameters automatically filled into the export form.
+- Download {term}`VA` table data by clicking the "Export" button to be directed to the Export page with your search parameters automatically filled into the export form.

-- View VA details by clicking the "View" button on any individual VA.
+- View {term}`VA` details by clicking the "View" button on any individual {term}`VA`.
 See details below.

 ## Viewing Details for Individual VAs

-When viewing a specific VA, the resulting page may show a couple of tabs at the top below the VAs ID.
-Users with permission to change VAs will also see the option to repair the VA via an "Edit Record" button.
-See [Repairing VA Errors & Warnings](../user_guides.md#repairing-va-errors--warnings) for details on editing VAs.
-Quick navigation options to automatically scroll to the top or bottom of the VA responses is available via the floating action button in the bottom right.
+When viewing a specific {term}`VA`, the resulting page may show a couple of tabs at the top below the {term}`VA`s ID.
+Users with permission to change {term}`VA`s will also see the option to repair the {term}`VA` via an "Edit Record" button.
+See [Repairing VA Errors & Warnings](../user_guides.md#repairing-va-errors--warnings) for details on editing {term}`VA`s.
+Quick navigation options to automatically scroll to the top or bottom of the {term}`VA` responses is available via the floating action button in the bottom right.

 ### Record

-This tab is always visible and shows the VA questionnaire data, including:
+This tab is always visible and shows the {term}`VA` questionnaire data, including:

-- The question ID corresponding to the WHO standard instrument
+- The question ID corresponding to the {term}`WHO` standard instrument
 - The text of question associate that pairs with each question ID
 - The response or calculation for each question